awsdocs/amazon-rds-user-guide/doc_source/USER_ExportSnapshot.md

 To display information about DB snapshot exports using the Amazon RDS API, use the [DescribeExportTasks](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeExportTasks.html) operation\.

 To track completion of the export workflow or to trigger another workflow, you can subscribe to Amazon Simple Notification Service topics\.
-For more information on Amazon SNS, see [Using Amazon RDS Event Notification](USER_Events.md)\.
+For more information on Amazon SNS, see [Using Amazon RDS event notification](USER_Events.md)\.

-## Canceling a Snapshot Export Task<a name="USER_ExportSnapshot.Canceling"></a>
+## Canceling a snapshot export task<a name="USER_ExportSnapshot.Canceling"></a>

 You can cancel a DB snapshot export task using the AWS Management Console, the AWS CLI, or the RDS API\.

 **Note**
 Canceling a snapshot export task doesn't remove any data that was exported to Amazon S3\.
-For information about how to delete the data using the console, see [ How Do I Delete Objects from an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-objects.html) To delete the data using the CLI, use the [delete\-object](https://docs.aws.amazon.com/cli/latest/reference/s3api/delete-object.html) command\.
+For information about how to delete the data using the console, see [ How do I delete objects from an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-objects.html) To delete the data using the CLI, use the [delete\-object](https://docs.aws.amazon.com/cli/latest/reference/s3api/delete-object.html) command\.

 ### Console<a name="USER_ExportSnapshot.CancelConsole"></a>